The Women Authors Who Influenced Dreamwielder

 The Magical Realists

-One of my favorite professors during my years as a graduate student at Chapman University was Pilar Rotella, an expert on magical realism and Latin American female authors.
-I must have taken a dozen courses with her, and while it was Rotella’s exuberance and vast knowledge that first drew me in, I quickly fell in love with the work of the female magical realism authors we read.
+One of my favorite professors during my years as a graduate student at Chapman University was Pilar Rotella, an expert on magical realism and Latin American women authors.
+I must have taken a dozen courses with her, and while it was Rotella’s exuberance and vast knowledge that first drew me in, I quickly fell in love with the work of the women magical realism authors we read.
 Luisa Valenzuela came to be my favorite, but I also enjoyed the work of Isabel Allende, Marta Traba, Christina Peri Rossi, Rosario Castellanos, and probably a dozen others I can’t recall anymore.
 Collectively, these ladies really broadened my horizons.

 The idea of magical realism itself—that ghosts, spirits, and magic are as commonplace in some societies as food, water, and daily chores—gave me creative license to break away from a lot of tired fantasy tropes.
 And then there are the themes these ladies explore: sex, abuse, torture, misogyny, solitude, romance.
 It’s anything but romanticized, and yet the bad is tempered with love and a nurturing attitude, a complex dichotomy that made me grow up a lot and realize love and life are complicated, oftentimes messy.
 These amazing writers instilled into me an understanding of the inner strength women can possess.
 It’s absolutely a characteristic I incorporated into my characters Makarria, Taera, and even the female antagonists in Dreamwielder.

 I should also include in this category the American authors Toni Morrison and Octavia Butler.
-I’m not weighing in on the debate as to whether they should be considered magical realists, but rather pointing out that these two female authors have affected me in the same way as the magical realists.
-Morrison’s Beloved and Jazz and Butler’s Wild Seed explore love, sex, abuse, and slavery, and all three books were eye-opening to me in the same way the work from the Latin American female authors was.
+I’m not weighing in on the debate as to whether they should be considered magical realists, but rather pointing out that these two women authors have affected me in the same way as the magical realists.
+Morrison’s Beloved and Jazz and Butler’s Wild Seed explore love, sex, abuse, and slavery, and all three books were eye-opening to me in the same way the work from the Latin American women authors was.

 And Let’s Not Forget Nostalgia

 Like many avid readers, I’ve been gobbling up fantasy and sci-fi books since I was in fourth or fifth grade.
 I moved on from The Hobbit, the Narnia series, and The Chronicles of Prydain by time I was in junior high and began reading contemporary adult genre books.
 These are the books—the ones we read during our formative years—we look back on fondly, even if they’re a bit flawed.
 Action, adventure, imagination, and wonderment trump all when you’re that age.
 At least that was the case for me.
-At the same time I was burning through books by David Eddings, Raymond Feist, Stephen R. Lawhead, and Terry Goodkind, I was reading some rollicking good books by female authors too.
+At the same time I was burning through books by David Eddings, Raymond Feist, Stephen R. Lawhead, and Terry Goodkind, I was reading some rollicking good books by women authors.
 I don’t remember a lot of details about them, but I do remember them fondly.

 Anne McCaffrey – The Pern series had certainly been around for a while before my mother introduced them to me in junior high, but they were new and different to me.
 I don’t recall how far I got into the series, but I remember being pleasantly surprised to find that sci-fi and fantasy could be combined.
 Space colonization, telepathy, dragons: what else could you ask for?